CandOpSec/IncidentResponsePlan/docs/index.md

 # Plan for our large scale e-lottery system

 ## Mission
+Our company's mission is to allow every user of our platform to have equal chances of winning the e-lottery.
 Our incident response plan is about protecting availability and preventing random numbers prediction.

 ## Strategies and goals